owlsectechnologies/tomango-2018/site/content/privacy.md

 ### Purpose of this privacy notice

-This privacy notice aims to give you information on how Tomango collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to our newsletter, free marketing advice or social media top tips or downloadable content, utilise our ‘contact us’ form or take part in a competition.
-This privacy notice also provides information as to how Tomango collects and processes your personal data during the course of our business, including any data you may provide at exhibitions, networking events and by telephone, email or post.
+This privacy notice aims to give you information on how OwlSec Technologies collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to our newsletter, free marketing advice or social media top tips or downloadable content, utilise our ‘contact us’ form or take part in a competition.
+This privacy notice also provides information as to how OwlSec Technologies collects and processes your personal data during the course of our business, including any data you may provide at exhibitions, networking events and by telephone, email or post.

 This website is not intended for children and we do not knowingly collect data relating to children.